Ergodicity of the underdamped mean-field Langevin dynamics: Ergodicity of the mean-field Langevin dynamics

+It is not hard to show that if $\a >1$, then $\dbE[X_t]$ diverges.
+In other words, in this case one cannot expect the convergence of marginal distribution when the mean-field dependence is large. \end{rem}

-\begin{rem} Since the function $\psi$ is not concave, the semi-metric $\cW_\psi$ is not necessarily a metric, and therefore the contraction proved above does not imply the existence of the invariant measure, but only describes the convergence rate whenever the invariant measure exists, in particular when $F$ is convex. \end{rem}
+\begin{rem}[Semi-metric $\cW_\psi$] We observe that $\psi$ is not a function of the norm $|(x-x',v-v')|$.
+Furthermore, the quadratic form $G(x-x',p)$ is convex in $(x-x',v-v')$, while $h$ is concave.
+Thus, $\psi(x-x',v-v')$ defines a semi-metric (rather than a metric) on $\R^n \times \R^n$, and $\cW_\psi$ is a semi-metric on the space of measures.
+Consequently, the contraction result established above does not guarantee the existence of the invariant measure, but only characterizes the convergence rate under $\cW_\psi$, assuming that the invariant measure exists (e.g. when $F$ is convex).
+Finally, considering the domination of $\cW_1$ by $\cW_\psi$, the contraction result also implies exponential convergence to the invariant measure in $\cW_1$. \end{rem}

+\begin{rem}[Comparison with recent results on coupling of kinetic Langevin dynamics] The proof of Theorem \ref{thm:Contraction} relies on the reflection-synchronous coupling technique, which was developed by Eberle, Guillin, and Zimmer in \cite{EGZ19}.
+In their work, they establish a contraction result under a semi-metric $\cW_{\widehat\psi}$ with

+where $h$ is a constructed non-negative increasing concave function and $\cV$ is a constructed Lyapunov function.
+Notably, their contraction result holds under more general conditions than our Assumption \ref{assum:exp}.
+Specifically, they allow for a more general confinement function than $\frac{\l}{2}|x|^2$, but their contraction rate is dimension-dependent, and the kinetic dynamics do not permit mean-field dependence.
+To overcome these limitations, we introduce a new semi-metric that enables us to obtain exponential ergodicity in scenarios with small mean-field dependence.
+Note that our contraction result has an advantage over the one presented in \cite{EGZ19}, even in cases without mean-field dependence.
+For example, consider the MFL dynamics \eqref{eq:MFL} $(X_t, V_t)$ (resp. $(X',V')$) starting from $(x,v)$ (resp. $(x',v')$).
+Suppose we have a Lipschitz continuous function $w:\dbR^n\x\dbR^n\rightarrow \dbR$, and define